 February 2015

-The MDEQ noted “hiccups” change, including a build-up of Total Trihalomethanes ( TTHM), a cancer-causing byproduct of chlorine and organic matter.
-Elevated TTHM levels are not an immediate health emergency because the risk of disease increases only after years of consumption.
+The MDEQ noted “hiccups” change, including a Total Trihalomethanes ( TTHM) build-up, a cancer-causing byproduct of chlorine and organic matter.
+Elevated TTHM levels are not an immediate health emergency because disease risk increases only after years of consumption.

 March 2015

-Another water testing is done in Mrs. Walters's home.
+Another water test was done in Mrs. Walters's home.
 It detected 397 ppb of lead in tap water.
-Because of this, Flint City Council members voted 7-1 to stop using the Flint River as the water source and reconnected with Detroit.
-But Jerry Ambrose overruled the vote and named it as incomprehensible.
-Because the costs would skyrocket, and water from Detroit was not safe compared to Flint.
+Because of this, Flint City Council members voted 7-1 to stop using the Flint River as the water source and reconnect with Detroit.
+But Jerry Ambrose overruled the vote and named it incomprehensible.
+The costs would skyrocket, and Detroit's water would be unsafe compared to Flint's.

 July 2015